Learning Disability Today

 “William, his family and our staff have all worked really hard together to support his dialysis; and we will now be liaising with William and his family regarding how best to progress his treatment.”

-About kidney donation
+About kidney disease and donation

 Kidneys are the most commonly donated organs by living people.
 With around a third of all kidney transplants in the UK resulting from living donors, say NHS Blood and Transplant.
 Around 1,100 such operations are performed in the UK a year with a high success rate.